A Slap-Up Good Shrine

-About a forty minute drive from the centre of Bangkok, if you’re lucky with the traffic, you can reach an unmarked, dusty side-street with a couple of open-fronted car repair garages.
-Venture down it until you see the 7-11, then cross the shabby forecourt opposite, and you’ll find an old two-storey concrete building fronted by a pair of sliding white doors.
+If you’re lucky with the traffic, then about forty minutes from the centre of Bangkok you’ll reach an unmarked, dusty side-street with a couple of open-fronted car repair garages.
+Venture down it until you come to the 7-11, cross the street, and set back behind a shabby forecourt you’ll find a rather dilapidated, two-storey concrete building fronted by a pair of sliding white doors.
+This is where normality ends.

-As she ushered me inside and my eyes adjusted to the light, I saw that every nook and cranny of the sizeable room behind her was filled with statues.
-Some were big, some were small, some were clothed, others were as naked as the day they were born.
-And many, I couldn’t help but notice, were also sporting large, erect appendages.
-In fact, they were all representations of the same man - Khun Chuchok.
+As she ushered me inside and my eyes adjusted to the light, I realised that every nook and cranny of this shrine was filled with statues.
+Some were big, some were small, some were clothed, some were as naked as the day they were born.
+And many, I couldn’t help but notice, were sporting large, erect appendages.
+But they were all representations of one and the same man - Khun Chuchok.

-But people turning up looking forward to a gentle mani-pedi or a relaxing back massage would be sorely disappointed.
-The speciality here is not preening or pampering, but rather giving each and every customer a good old slapping.
-In this land where physical beauty is a subject of worship in itself, and where cosmetic surgery is king, Khun Kehmika has come up with an all-natural option.
-She promises that her rigorous slapping “therapy” will revitalise and firm up key areas of the body and rejuvenate the skin, all without the need to go under the knife or shell out for expensive pills and potions.
+In this land where physical beauty is an object of adulation and where many turn to cosmetic surgery in its pursuit, Khun Khemika offers an alternative, all-natural option to improve one’s aesthetic appeal.
+She promises that her rigorous “slapping therapy” will revitalise and firm up key areas of the body and rejuvenate the skin, all without the need to go under the knife or shell out for expensive pills and potions.

-By intensively slapping and kneading the female chest and surrounding areas in just the right manner, she claims to be able to push more fat into the breasts and so increase their size from anywhere between one and four inches.
+She claims that, by intensively slapping and kneading the female bosom and surrounding areas in her own unique manner, she is able to increase its size from anywhere between one and four inches.

-I persuaded an open-minded female friend to give it a try.
+I persuaded an open-minded friend to give it a try.

 Previous